 Collage allows me to tell a story.
 I imagine the people in the photographs are people I know.
 I make up a story in my head about the people and the places they’d go.
 And the things they would find beautiful.
 I look for papers that will lend themselves to the central image.
 Sometimes a little extra colour is needed, so I use chalk paint to add dimension.
 Sometimes I can find a line of text that speaks to the piece.
 These snippets of text really uplift my spirits.
 When I’m feeling particularly low, a simple line of text is what I need to get me out of my deep state.
 The lines of text say beautiful things that I need to hear.
 Or be reminded of on particularly dark days.

 When I’m all finished and the glues have dried, I go over the piece with clear encaustic medium.
 This adds more depth.
 The colours deepen as the wax soaks through the papers.
 Sometimes a paper will become transparent.
 Not knowing exactly what the wax will do is among the joys of encaustic.
 If need be, a little pan pastel is added to highlight central images.
 It is my hope that these little pieces of collage will be the bright light in someone’s otherwise dark day.

-Many of these paintings are available to view and purchase at Southampton Arts.
+Many of these paintings are available to view and purchase at Southampton Arts in Southampton, Ontario.